 The following two different AirTable views contain all 959 Southeast RSGCN species.

 The SEAFWA RSGCN list captures the remarkable endemism and biodiversity of the region, particularly in aquatic habitats, and highlights species that would benefit from regional collaborative conservation.
-The shared RSGCN account for 25 percent of the nearly 2,100 SGCN from seven taxonomic groups reviewed.
 The list can be sorted to deliver customized priorities:

 Taxonomic breakdown of southeast RSGCN.
-All vertebrate SGCN from 15 states’ State Wildlife Action Plans (SWAPs) and a few invertebrate taxa were considered.
+All vertebrate SGCN from 15 states’ State Wildlife Action Plans (SWAPs) and selectinvertebrate taxa were considered.
 Of the approximately 6,700 Species of Greatest Conservation Need, nearly 2,100 SGCN were evaluated.
 Of that, 960 species met the RSGCN criteria.

 Regional Responsibility and Conservation Concern.
 Nearly one-third of the RSGCN were considered Very High Concern, 44% High Concern, and the remaining 25% were Moderate Concern.
-Seventy-seven percent of the Very High Concern RSGCN are aquatic species (fish, mussels and crayfish).
+Seventy-seven percent of the Very High Concern RSGCN are aquatic species (fishes, mussels and crayfishes).
 Seventy three percent of the Very High Concern RSGCN are SEAFWA endemic species.
-Of the 19 RSGCN that are Very High Concern but less than 50% regional responsibility, 10 are federally listed species.
+Species were not designated in states where they are considered extirpated.
+However, rediscovery or reintroduction of species anywhere within their natural range may be a priority conservation action”

 Conclusions and Recommendations.
-Updating the RSGCN list at regular intervals will maintain valuable current information for actions at the regional scale.
+Updating the RSGCN list at regular intervals will help prioritize actions at the regional scale.
 Repeating the process between SWAP revisions can inform SWAPs as well as be informed by SWAPs’ SGCN lists for the next RSGCN revision.
 Improvements and refinements to the process and methods are encouraged to capture additional criteria and emerging issues that are important to the region.
 The WDC recommended these actions:

 Information about the RSGCN and their key habitats and threats, gathered at the regional scale, can directly inform the next SWAP revision and generate more effective conservation actions taken at the regional scale.
 Best management practices, standardized data collection, and policy, regulation, or law enforcement can be developed at a regional scale and collaboratively implemented.